Welcome to my web site dedicated to the Cambridge Springs 1904 chess tournament and related topics. Comments are appreciated.

 In the December 1995 issue of Chess Life, page 14, GM Andrew Soltis states "After the great tournament at Cambridge Springs, Pennsylvania, in 1904, the organizers tried to recoup some of their expenses by selling boards and sets, at $15.
 That stunned Mikhail Tchigorin who complained the cheap pieces weren't worth more than $2.50 -- and the poorly made paper boards only 10 to 15 cents.
 They sold out anyway."

-Recently, a collector purchased a set that he believes has a very high likelihood of being one of the original CS1904 sets.
+In the early 2000s, a collector purchased a set that he believes has a very high likelihood of being one of the original CS1904 sets.
 Click here to view his photo album.

 An actual Waterbury clock.